demisto/content-docs/docs/integrations/test-playbooks.md

 ---

 :::note
 By default, Test Playbooks will not run in the CI for packs that are not supported by Cortex XSOAR.
-Hence, adding a test playbook as described in the following article is not required, unless specifically requested by XSOAR.
+Hence, adding a test playbook as described in this article is not required, unless specifically requested by Cortex XSOAR.
 :::

 We use Test Playbooks to test our integrations and automation scripts.
 The Test Playbooks provide full *End to End* testing.
 For testing small units of code, use [Unit Testing](unit-testing).